 Yesterday, in American Petroleum Institute v.
 EPA, the D.C.
 Circuit Court of Appeals affirmed EPA’s revisions to the National Ambient Air Quality Standard for NOx.
 The revisions adopted, for the first time, an hourly NAAQS for NOx, in addition to the annual standard.

 API made a number of assertions that EPA had been arbitrary and capricious in its review of the scientific evidence concerning potential short-term impacts.
-The most important were EPA’s reliance, in part, on a study which had not been the subject of peer review, and EPA’s alleged failure to consider a study suggesting that short-term… More
+The most important were EPA’s reliance,… More

 Last month, Judge Robert Wilkins dismissed the federal public trust climate change law suit, Alec L. v.
 Jackson.
 Judge Wilkins ruled on two alternative grounds.
 First, he held that there was no federal public trust doctrine.
 Second, he held that, even if there ever had been, such public trust doctrine had been displaced by the federal Clean Air Act.

 Yesterday, in Coalition for Responsible Regulation v.
 EPA, the D.C.
 Circuit Court of Appeals rejected all challenges to EPA’s GHG rules.
 The decision is a reminder that important cases, or those with big stakes, are not necessarily difficult cases.
 Anyone reviewing the decision will quickly see that, to the court, this was not a hard case.
 Indeed, the tone of the opinion has the feel of a teacher lecturing a student where the teacher has a sense that the student is being willfully obtuse.… More